 - Both Sales and CS must make sure those goals are SMART.

-3. Focus on Great Onboarding CX and Use Tools to Showcase Your Product’s Value
+3. Use Tools to Showcase Your Product’s Value

-Onboarding for customer success can be the topic of an entire article or guide, but for today the point is to make the experience as smooth as possible, to allow for better learning and understanding so new customers attain value as quickly as possible.
+Onboarding for customer success can be the topic of an entire article or guide.
+Still, today’s point is to make the experience as smooth as possible.
+This way, you allow for better learning and understanding so new customers attain value as quickly as possible.

 Some action points here: